2011JavaReact/car-tracker/README.md

 This application was created using: Java 8, JDBC, Servlets, Tomcat 9.0, PostgreSQL, JUnit, Maven, AWS RDS, and DBeaver.

+Logging in with and administrator password allows the user to view all data in all tables (Inventory and Customers table).

+The administrator password is "admin".

+Logging in with a non-administrator password allows the user to view data only in the Inventory table.

 # Endpoints

 ## GET /cars?username=john&password=smith